OtaProject2024/PyDoch/README.md

 ## Overview

-This is a set of Python libraries to control "Murdock (Prototype 02)" developed by Ota Project 2024.
+This is a set of Python scripts to control "Murdock (Prototype 02)" developed by Ota Project 2024.

 ## Dependencies